MBA380/Anthropic-Hackathon/README.md

 # ABA Forecast 🧠🌤️

+> **✨ NEW: Migrated to Railtracks!** Previously used direct Anthropic API calls (~80 lines in frontend).
+Now centralized in backend with agent caching, reducing frontend code by 62.5% and improving security (API keys only in backend).

 ## Overview

 ABA Forecast is a prototype clinical-support tool that forecasts the likelihood of behavioral escalation for clients with Autism Spectrum Disorder (ASD) at specific times of the day.
 The system helps therapists anticipate challenging periods and plan targeted strategies to reduce reactive crisis management.